-The current British Standards for WDs, although only in force since 1993, are expected to be replaced by European Union (EU) Standards within the next two to three years.
-These Standards include consideration of the requirements arising as a result of EU Directives on medical devices which affect WDs in two ways: firstly, some WDs will themselves be considered to be medical devices and therefore must meet the relevant requirements of the Medical Devices Directive; and secondly, the manufacturer of a medical device which is intended to be reprocessed is required to specify the method to be used for reprocessing which will include any necessary washing and disinfecting stage.
+The current British Standards for WDs, although only in force since 1993, are expected to be replaced by European Standards within the next two to three years.
+These Standards include consideration of the requirements arising as a result of European Union Directives on medical devices which are of concern for WDs in two ways; firstly, some WDs will themselves be considered to be medical devices and therefore must meet the relevant requirements of the Medical Devices Directive and secondly, the manufacturer of a medical device which is intended to be reprocessed is required to specify the method to be used for reprocessing which will include any necessary washing and disinfecting stage.

-When practicable the information in this SHTM has been aligned with existing or anticipated standards and advice is offered when no standard has yet been formulated.
-HTM 2030 is superseded.
+When practicable the information in this SHTM has been aligned with existing or anticipated Standards and advice is offered when no Standard has yet been formulated.